Event info and news in your inbox.

 PalmettoPride consults with state and local governments and law enforcement agencies on creating community service programs that best fit the needs of the communities.
 Community service can come from several key areas including Magistrate Courts, Circuit Courts and Diversion programs.
 We have worked with several Circuit Court Judges on Assign-Highway is a litter pickup program involving the Circuit Courts, Probation and Parole and Litter Enforcement resulting in ongoing, roadside litter removal.
 Counties across the state are beginning to expand the use of Community Service options to clean up litter along the roadways.

-Assign-Highway is a litter pickup program involving the Circuit Courts, Probation and Parole and Litter Enforcement resulting in ongoing, free roadside litter removal.
+Assign-A-Highway is a litter pickup program involving the Circuit Courts, Probation and Parole and Litter Enforcement resulting in ongoing, free roadside litter removal.
 Similar to community service , it utilizes probationers assigned to pick up litter as a condition of their probation.
 To download the full program description and instructions, click here.